"Old Florida Charm"- Homes with lots of History in Sarasota, Manatee, and Charlotte County

 We know what we are talking about

-Nevertheless, if you know what you are doing and you like remodeling and the challenges that come with it, you will be rewarded with a lovely and extraordinary home in the end.
-You do not have to live in one of those boring "cookie cutter home” offered in new communities.
+Nevertheless, if you know what you are doing ( or have friends to help you out when you are stuck with a problem), and you like remodeling and the challenges that come with it, you will be rewarded with a lovely and extraordinary home in the end.
+You do not have to live in one of those boring "cookie cutter homes" offered in new communities.

 But if you don't like surprises or "challenges" there is still another avenue you can take.
 Buy a historic home that somebody else remodeled or hire a contractor who can handle the job.